microsoft/vscode-extension-samples/configuration-sample/README.md

 - Open a different file from the opened folder.
 No message is shown.
 - Run the command `Configure empty last line for current file`
 - Value in Workspace settings is updated.
 Message is shown now.
-- Run the command `Configure empty last line for files` and provide abosoulte path of another file.
+- Run the command `Configure empty last line for files` and provide absolute path of another file.
 - Pick the target `User Settings` or `Workspace Settings` into which the value should be updated
 - Value should be updated in selected target